vaharoni/devops/docs/RepoSetup.md

-Note: a global install such as `bun install -g @vaharoni/devops` would have been nice, as it would have allowed to just run `devops`.
+Note: a global install such as `bun install -g @vaharoni/devops` would have been nice, as it would have allowed to simply run `devops` as a global command.
 Unfortunately, it doesn't work with private packages without some hacks.
 So instead of `devops`, a small wrapper script is available as `./devops` which essentially prefixes the command with `bunx`.

 # Prerequisites